sufetter/suffeter/README.md

 ## 🚀 About Me

-My name is Daniil Lobunets, I am a 4rd year student at BSTU.
+My name is Daniil Lobunets, I am a 4th year student at BSTU.
 The main direction is backend development using Go.
-At the moment I work in the telecom division (base stations) at YADRO.
+At the moment, I work in the telecom division (base stations) at YADRO.
 I continue to actively develop and gain commercial experience.

 ## 🛠 Skills